Maximus41/Imdb-Movies-EDA/README.md

 Budget vs Award Wins:
 + There is no relationship between a film's budget and the number of awards it receives.

+## CONCLUSIONS AND FUTURE WORK

+### A. Conclusions
+Following strategies for creating successful movies could be offered after comprehensive examination of the
+data:

++ Keep the film’s running time between 1.5 and 2 hours.
++ There appears to be a positive relationship between budget and popularity of the film among audiences.
+Increasing the budget of a film or clever marketing might have an impact on its commercial success.
++ Focus more on producing ‘R’, ‘PG-13’ and ‘PG’ rated movies.
++ Release films in ‘English’.
++ Incorporate 'Drama' aspects into the film.
++ Associate the film with major production houses.

+### Future Work
++ It's reasonable to investigate award winners by genre to learn more about which genres are most popular with critics and awarding organizations.
++ The number of awards won is a deciding element in winning an Oscar.
+As a result, further research is needed to determine the elements that influence the number of awards a film receives.
++ More research into the relationship between production houses and financial variables needs to be done